Solar Energy Ambassador Program

 Alexis Guidi

 Ph.D.
-Student, Electrical Engineering
+Student in Electrical Engineering

 Katherine Latosinsky